jeremytammik/tbc/a/1963_point_cloud.md

 What is the lowest number I can set this to, the limit of the scanner or smallest possible +ve double value?
 I think it should be an optional parameter whereby it just returns all the points for an area up to the max number of points limit.
 It says: "Specifying this parameter...", making it sound like it is optional, but it doesn't tell me it can be null for example.

 I would probably split the cloud up into blocks and test the number of points has not reached the limit for each.
-If it has reached the limit for a given block then subdivide that block up into more blocks.
+If it has reached the limit for a given block, then subdivide that block up into more blocks.

 Note:

 > If there are more points in the cloud passing the filter than the number requested in this function, the results may not be consistent if the same call is made again.

-So, if the amount of points is less then the max number then I assume you have all the points for that block.
+So, if the amount of points is less than the max number then I assume you have all the points for that block.

-Additionally the `PointCollection` has the member `GetpointBufferPointer`; this could then provides a faster way to count the points in each block to establish if the block needs further subdividing.
+Additionally the `PointCollection` has the member `GetpointBufferPointer`; this could then provide a faster way to count the points in each block to establish if the block needs further subdividing.

 Many thanks again to Richard for his helpful advice and great expertise!